 - Develop and implement comprehensive plans for identifying, cultivating, soliciting, closing, and stewarding gifts for the assigned donor portfolio, including upgrading existing donors

-- Working in collaboration with Hospital stakeholders and members of the Communications and Marketing team, develop personal correspondence and proposal materials for prospective donors to generate gifts for priority projects
+- Work in collaboration with PHC stakeholders and members of the Communications and Marketing team to develop personal correspondence and proposal materials for prospective donors to generate gifts for priority projects

 - Foster good working relationships with key PHC staff and senior community volunteer leaders

-- Working with the members of the Donation Processing and Stewardship and Donor Relations teams, recognize and steward donors as gifts they are received; and with the Events Coordinator maintain and coordinate stewardship activities including recognition events, tours, donor wall, naming opportunities etc
+- Work with members of the Donation Processing and Stewardship and Donor Relations teams to recognize and steward donors as the gifts are received; and with the Events team to plan and execute stewardship activities including recognition events, tours, donor wall, naming opportunities etc.

-- Coaching colleagues, volunteers and others on fundraising to maximize impact, sharing knowledge, ideas, and updates in a timely and effective manner, being mindful of competing schedules and deadlines
+- Coach colleagues, volunteers and others on fundraising to maximize impact, share knowledge, ideas, and updates in a timely and effective manner, being mindful of competing schedules and deadlines

 - Follow established procedures on Raiser’s Edge database for tracking and qualifying prospects and for recording and reporting gifts and ensure that all communications, contacts, correspondence, and actions are recorded.